-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PSHE / PSED / Circle Time sessions include all children using The Thrive Approach.
-R-time / SEAL activities are used at times.
-The SENDCo is a Thrive practitioner and enables provision to develop pupils' social, emotional and mental health needs. • There is a lunchtime club available for those children who find it difficult to be out on the playground. • TACs and Early Support meetings are attended by medical professionals such as the School Nurse.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î PSHE / PSED / Circle Time sessions include all children R-time / SEAL activities are used at times.
+The SENDCo is a TIS practitioner and enables provision to develop pupils' social, emotional and mental health needs.
+The Head of School and a Teaching Assistant have also There is a lunchtime club available for those children who find it difficult to be out on the playground.
+TACs and Early Support meetings are attended by medical professionals such as the School Nurse.